Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Keep useful items: glass, bottle, messages, testimonies

-- Direct them to medical care and specialized support
+- Refer them to medical care and specialized support

 In case of suspected chemical submission or assault, the victim is never responsible.
 Priorities are safety, listening, emergency care, preserving useful evidence, and support.